mandeepairborne/samweb/content/_index.md

 ### Blog post specific:

 - `banner`: Filename of the [colocated](https://www.getzola.org/documentation/content/overview/#asset-colocation) banner image.
 Recommended dimensions are 2:1 aspect ratio and 1920x960 resolution.
-- `featured`: Make the post visually stand out in the post list.
+- `archived`: Make the post visually stand out in the post list.
+Also accepts message as a value.
+- `featured`: Ditto but doesn't accept message as a value.
 - `hot`: Ditto.
-- `poor`: Ditto...
+- `poor`: Ditto.

 In `[extra.comments]` section: